DangerNoodle21/National_Capstone_Vision/README.md

 - threading
 - smbus2

 Also needed for this project is OpenCV.
-Instalion varies by system.
+Ins talion varies by system.

 - cv2

 ## Branches

 1. Master - The main computer vision program.
-Compadible with windows / linux while still supporting I2C functions
+Compatible with windows / Linux while still supporting I2C functions

-2. PreformanceTesting_Flask - Trying to integrate FLASK streaming while working on preformance enhancments and such.
+2. PreformanceTesting_Flask - Trying to integrate FLASK streaming while working on performance enhancements and such.

-#### This is a Capstone Project build to fulfill requriments for a Master of Computer Science Degree offered by National University
+#### This is a Capstone Project build to fulfill requirements for a Master of Computer Science Degree offered by National University